JetBrains/kotlin-web-site/docs/topics/enum-classes.md

 ## Implementing interfaces in enum classes

-An enum class can implement an interface (but it cannot derive from a class), providing either a common implementation of interface members for all of the entries, or separate implementations for each entry within its anonymous class.
+An enum class can implement an interface (but it cannot derive from a class), providing either a common implementation of interface members for all the entries, or separate implementations for each entry within its anonymous class.
 This is done by adding the interfaces you want to implement to the enum class declaration as follows:

 ```kotlin